 Moreover, an enterprising private owner eventually sold this product to a utility company, which is what auditors caught him doing.
 After clarifying the circumstances, the “beneficiary” himself agreed to pay additional VAT to the state and not go into the details of this story.
 It seems like a happy ending, but what about the customs officer who approved his benefit?
 Obviously, he escaped with a slight fright.

 And Dnieper customs officers granted a 7% discount to a batch of injectable implants based on hyaluronic acid worth UAH 2.5 million, although they knew for sure that no benefits apply to cosmetic products.
-And when registering the batch, they could definitely read in the declaration provided by the manufacturer that his product is “a cosmetic product for removing wrinkles and improving the shape of lips.”
+And when registering the shipment, they could definitely read in the declaration provided by the manufacturer that its product is “a cosmetic product for removing wrinkles and improving the shape of lips.”
 Cost of omission?
 The importer paid 175 thousand UAH to the state budget, although he should have paid half a million.

 The situation with the provision of medical benefits to companies whose type of activity is as far removed from medicine as possible looks completely strange.
 Thus, among the beneficiaries were the Lviv Circus, the National Palace "Ukraine", the hotel complex "Karpaty" and the company "OKKO".
 According to the law, without a license (and there is none), they, in principle, could not import medications into Ukraine, with or without benefits.
 But somehow they delivered it, and at a discount.

 So why such confusion?
-Let us quote paragraph 4 of the report: “The audit found that... separate records of persons carrying out operations for the import of medicines and medical products into the customs territory of Ukraine are not maintained, since this is not provided for by regulations.”
+Let us quote paragraph 4 of the report: “The audit found that... separate records of persons carrying out operations for the import of medicines and medical devices into the customs territory of Ukraine are not maintained, since this is not provided for by regulations.”
 Well, if there is no accounting, then there is nothing to complain about.

 And in addition to everything, as the Accounts Chamber notes, the samples provided by the State Customs Service are inaccurate, since a significant number of customs codes, by which tax benefits are determined, include goods that may belong to both medical devices and other groups.
 For example, code 9402 includes medical, surgical, dental, veterinary furniture, and hairdressing chairs.
 Code 9001 “Fiber optic products, lenses, prisms, mirrors, unframed” includes both medical products and household appliances.
 And the code 8703 encrypts both ambulances and racing cars.